Your cart

 Safe Sex in a Global Pandemic: All The Questions We Should Be Asking

-So, what questions should we be asking about safe sex amidst a global pandemic, and what should we be keeping in mind to minimise our risk of contracting or transferring COVID-19?
+So, what questions should we be asking about safe sex amidst a global pandemic, and what should we keep in mind to minimise our risk of contracting or transmitting COVID-19?

-We’re also not medical experts, so please use this merely as a guide to get you thinking, and always research the latest health advice, which is subject to change as new studies come to light.)
+(Before we tackle these questions, remember that updates about what we know about COVID-19 are constantly evolving, and further research is still needed.
+We’re also not medical experts, so please use this merely as a guide to get you thinking, and always research the latest health advice, which is subject to change as new studies emerge.)

-COVID-19 is a highly infectious, and potentially deadly respiratory disease that is transferred through the spreading of droplets.
-Anyone within 1.5 metres of someone infected is at risk of catching the disease through these droplets or through sharing something with an infected person's saliva on it.
+COVID-19 is a highly infectious and potentially deadly respiratory disease that is transmitted through droplets.
+Anyone within 1.5 metres of someone infected is at risk of catching the virus through these droplets or by sharing objects that have come into contact with an infected person's saliva.
 So, could you catch it by having sex?
 Yes.
 Does that make it an STI?
-Actually, no. It is not classified as a sexually transmitted infection or disease and isn’t spread through traditional sex, although there have been some studies showing traces in faecal matter.
+Actually, no. It is not classified as a sexually transmitted infection or disease and isn’t spread through traditional sexual contact, although some studies have shown traces of the virus in faecal matter.

-There are a number of ways we can reduce the risk of contracting COVID-19 while still having sexually fulfilling experiences, but it’s important to note that if you make physical contact with another person, there is no guarantee.
+There are ways to reduce the risk of contracting COVID-19 while still having sexually fulfilling experiences, but it’s crucial to note that if you make physical contact with another person, there is no guarantee of safety.

-Now more than ever, hygiene routines are of serious importance.
-You should be thoroughly washing your hands with warm water or hand sanitiser for 20 seconds frequently - especially before and after any sexual activity.
+Now more than ever, hygiene routines are of utmost importance.
+Thoroughly wash your hands with warm water or use hand sanitiser for at least 20 seconds, especially before and after any sexual activity.

-The same goes for any toys or shared objects that are used which should also be washed for 20 seconds with warm water or a toy cleaner.
+The same goes for any sex toys or shared objects used; these should also be cleaned for at least 20 seconds with warm water or a dedicated toy cleaner.

-Wearing a mask during sex would also reduce risk (medical mask or gimp mask, whatever you’re into).
+Wearing a mask during sex would also help reduce risk (medical mask, or whatever you’re into).

 Can I have multiple sexual partners?

-Limiting contact with all other people and keeping your bubble as tight as possible are absolutely paramount in staying safe during this time.
-Make sure you check with the government guidelines and restrictions in your area as required.
+Limiting contact with others and keeping your bubble as tight as possible is paramount to staying safe during this time.
+Make sure to check the government guidelines and restrictions in your area.

-If you do choose to have sex with someone outside your bubble, it’s best to strictly limit the amount of sexual partners you have, have a quarantine period between partners, and to avoid group sex.
+If you choose to have sex with someone outside your bubble, it’s best to strictly limit the number of sexual partners you have, maintain a quarantine period between partners, and avoid group sex.

 So is there any entirely safe way to have sex?

 Absolutely.
-We live in an extremely advanced digital world - use that to your advantage!
+We live in a highly advanced digital world—use that to your advantage!

-There are now countless technologies you can harness with a partner that don’t require being in the same vicinity; from phone sex to video calling, sexting and everything in between.
+There are countless technologies you can harness with a partner that don’t require being in the same location; from phone sex to video calling, sexting, and everything in between.

-You can even start a date with a short, outdoor encounter that follows social distancing guidelines, then agree to go digital when it’s time to get down and dirty.
+You can even start with a brief outdoor encounter that follows social distancing guidelines, then agree to continue your connection digitally.

 Don’t forget, you are your own best sex partner!
-There’s never been a better time for masturbation and getting to know your own body.
-You’ve probably got more time too, so why not embrace the opportunity to pleasure yourself or try out a new solo sex toy.
+There’s never been a better time for self-exploration and getting to know your own body.
+You probably have more time to embrace the opportunity to pleasure yourself or try out a new solo sex toy.

-As the coronavirus can be spread through saliva and faeces, it’s best to stay away from those as best you can.
-Spitting, rimming and yes, even kissing all come under the ‘high risk’ category for this reason.
-Classified by the same logic, lower risk sex positions include those with less face to face contact, like doggy style or glory holes.
+As COVID-19 can be spread through saliva and faeces, it’s best to avoid certain activities.
+Spitting, rimming, and kissing all come under the ‘high risk’ category for this reason.
+Lower-risk sexual positions include those with less face-to-face contact, such as doggy style or using a glory hole.

-Of course, taking all regular precautions when it comes to STIs and unwanted pregnancies still apply, and it’s important to note that the only way to be 100% safe when having in-person sex outside of your bubble is to - well, not.
+Of course, all regular precautions regarding STIs and unwanted pregnancies still apply, and it’s important to note that the only way to be 100% safe when having in-person sex outside of your bubble is to refrain from physical contact altogether.

 If you are experiencing any COVID-19 symptoms (such as coughing, fever, or shortness of breath), you should absolutely not engage in any sexual activity.
-In fact, if this is the case, you should immediately quarantine and get tested before engaging in any close contact activities at all.
+If this is the case, you should immediately quarantine and get tested before participating in any close-contact activities at all.

 Previous post